EliasMorin/SwipeVortex/README.md

 ## Deployment

-You can  the precompiled dll directly or even build it yourself after modification
+You can run the precompiled dll directly or even build it yourself after modification

 ```bash
   dotnet build && dotnet run